Create a Live Encoding session

 If you want to save your streaming presentation as a file, select the File Archive check box and specify the following options:

 Filename Type a file name and output file path.
-To browse to a location, click Browse.
+To browse to a location, click the Browse button .

 **Append output to job on close **Select this check box if you want to open the archived file as a new job in Expression Encoder.
 Once you finish your streaming broadcast and exit the Live Encoding mode, your archived file either appears as a job in the standard Expression Encoder workspace or, if you already opened a job before entering the Live Encoding mode, is appended to the open job.
 You can then apply other modifications to your file, such as adding markers, overlays, or a Silverlight template.